On This Page

 Cultural Tips

 Pintxos culture: order at bar, take small plate, track toothpicks, pay at end.
 Bar hopping expected—don't stay in one bar.
 Txakoli: local white wine, poured from height.
-Basque pride: respect regional identity, don't call it just Spain.
+Basque pride: respect regional identity—Bilbao is in Basque Country (Euskadi) first, Spain second.
+The Basque government is in Vitoria-Gasteiz, but Bilbao is the largest city and economic hub.
 Athletic Bilbao: local religion, only Basque players.
-Meal times: lunch 2-4pm, pintxos 7-10pm.
+Meal times: lunch 14:00–16:00, pintxos 19:00–22:00.
 Dress casual but stylish.
 Rain common—bring umbrella.
 Cider season: January-April, txotx tradition (pour from barrels).
 Sunday: many shops closed, restaurants open.

 Get an eSIM